 - Appellant’s Case.
 An appellant’s case at the hearing shall be limited to the presentation of lay testimony, to cross-examination by District of any witness whose testimony has been offered by appellant, including expert witnesses whose testimony has been offered in writing pursuant to this rule, and to appellant’s redirect examination of any witness from whom cross-examination testimony is taken.

-- District’s Case.
-The District’s case at the hearing shall be limited to the presentation of lay testimony, to cross-examination by appellant of any witness whose testimony has been offered by District, including expert witnesses whose testimony has been offered in writing, and to District’s redirect of any witness from which cross-examination testimony is taken.
+- Kin Conservation District’s Case.
+KCD’s case at the hearing shall be limited to the presentation of lay testimony, to cross-examination by appellant of any witness whose testimony has been offered by KCD, including expert witnesses whose testimony has been offered in writing, and to KCD’s redirect of any witness from which cross-examination testimony is taken.

 - Closing Argument.